Old Tax Regime Vs New Tax Regime: Which Is Better?

 As stated earlier, introduced in 2020, the new tax regime in India offers a simplified approach to tax filing.
 This regime offers lower tax rates compared to the old regime.

-However, unlike the old regime, the new regime eliminates most deductions and exemptions for expenses like medical bills, housing loan interest (beyond ₹2 lakh on self-occupied property), travel allowances, and investments under sections like 80C and 80D.
+However, unlike the old regime, the new regime eliminates most deductions and exemptions for expenses like medical bills, housing loan interest (beyond ₹2 lakhs on self-occupied property), travel allowances, and investments under sections 80C and 80D.

 The new regime offers a simplified approach with potentially lower taxes for some.
 However, it is crucial to compare it to the old regime based on your specific financial situation to make an informed decision.

-Default Regime: Now, it is the default option.
-This means that unless you specifically opt out and switch to the old regime, your income will be taxed under the new regime's structure.
+Default Regime: The new tax regime is still the default option.
+This means that unless you specifically opt out and switch to the old regime, your income will be taxed under the new regime’s structure.
 This could potentially benefit some taxpayers who might not have been aware of the new regime or its advantages.

 Simpler Tax Brackets: The old tax regime has multiple tax slabs with different rates.
 The new tax regime slabs offer a more streamlined structure with fewer tax brackets.
 This can simplify tax calculations and potentially reduce confusion when determining your tax liability.